 Tip-enhanced Raman spectroscopy works like the schematic image above.
 A metal nanoparticle (middle) is localized with a probe (top).
 A light beam, emitted by a laser (below left), hits the particle.
 This results in micro-spectroscopic data of, among others, the reaction products (below right).

 Raman spectroscopy has proved its value during the last two decades, says Kumar.
 “It is one of the most promising non-destructive imaging techniques for following the chemical reactions of molecules at the nanoscale, in both air and liquids.
-In other techniques, molecules first have to be labelled by a fluorophore, which inevitably causes interference into the chemical reaction.
+In other techniques, molecules first have to be labeled by a fluorophore, which inevitably causes interference in the chemical reaction.
 Apart from following the reaction, our protocol enables scientists around the world to gather robust analytical data from a wide variety of functional materials, like carbon nanotubes, graphene and the distribution of molecules in living cells.”

 Nanoscale chemical imaging using tip-enhanced Raman spectroscopy